 Pakistan continues to be one of the countries where it is most difficult to live as a Christian.
 There are growing numbers of Christian (and other minority religion) girls being abducted, abused and forcibly converted to Islam.
 A draft bill on forced conversion was rejected by parliament, after religious scholars had deemed it as 'anti-Islamic' and politicians had denied the need for it.
 The number of cases of blasphemy, which is punishable by death, continues to rise.

 What does Open Doors do to help Christians in Pakistan?

-Open Doors is active in the Persian Gulf countries through the ALIVE network of partner churches, but for security reasons, we cannot give further details.
+Open Doors is active in the Persian Gulf countries through a network of partner churches, but for security reasons, we cannot say what we do where.

 How can you pray for Pakistan?

 - Please pray that Pakistan's blasphemy laws will be changed so that Christians will be safe from false accusations

 - Pray for protection for women who suffer domestic violence and girls who are forced into marriage.
 Ask God to work in the hearts of their husbands to treat them with kindness and respect